Who are the oldest goalscorers in a UEFA Champions League final?

 Vladimír Šmicer | Czechia | Liverpool FC | 2004/05 | 32 | 1 | AC Milan |

-Whilst there are no Inter Milan players of the list, three have represented Inter’s city rivals AC Milan.
+Three players have represented Italian giants AC Milan.
 That includes the oldest player to ever score in the Champions League final, Paolo Maldini.

 The most recent final to feature a goalscorer over the age of 32 took place in 2012, when a 34-year-old Didier Drogba equalised for Chelsea against Bayern Munich in Germany.
 The Blues would eventually go on to triumph via penalties.